iRail/The-DataTank/README.md

 Take a look at the issues-section for further discussion and features!

-# usages of The DataTank

-# FlatTurtle bvba#

-FlatTurtle creates APIs for your office building.
-Your office needs to keep in touch with real-time data surrounding the building: menu's, opening hours, traffic information, weather forecast, car parkings, train delays, expected arrival hours of airplanes, and so on.

 # The DataTank & FlatData #

 In order to set up an API we're using the open-source platform The DataTank.
 The DataTank is free software (AGPL, © 2011,2012 iRail NPO, 2012 OKFN Belgium) to create an API for non-local/dynamic data in no time.

-If you want to read more about The DataTank please visit http://thedatatank.org for developer documentation, and http://thedatatank.com for introductions.
+If you want to read more about The DataTank please visit http://thedatatank.com for developer documentation, and http://thedatatank.com for introductions.

 FlatTurtle has forked The DataTank to create a platform which integrates seaminglessly with our other products, like http://github.com/FlatTurtle/InfoScreen.
 This fork of The DataTank is called FlatData.